Temparo/csu-index/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Temparo/csu-index?style=for-the-badge)
 [![GitHub License](https://img.shields.io/github/license/Temparo/csu-index?style=for-the-badge)](LICENSE)

-> Because the stupid design of the school official site, I would like to create a navigation for school websites and
+> Because of the stupid design of the school official site, I would like to create a navigation for school websites and
 > other common websites.

 [简体中文](README.zh-Hans.md)

 ---

-## To do:
+## Roadmap:

 - [x] Create the Basic Layout
 - [x] Support the Mobile Devices